Dudedmn/Graphs/README.md

 ... repeated

-Example of a valid input text files are provided
+Examples of a valid input text files are provided